Stay up-to date with RPVT News

 Mode of Payment : Net Banking | Credit Card | Debit Card

-RPVT Application Form 2021 - RAJUVAS has released the RPVT 2021 application form online mode for all eligible candidates.
-Aspirants fulfilling the eligibility criteria can fill the application form for RPVT on or before August 10, 2021.
+RPVT Application Form 2023 - Aspirants fulfilling the eligibility criteria can fill out the application form for RPVT.
 Aspirants will have to register, fill in their details, upload their photographs and pay the application fee online by the date specified.
-The steps to register and fill the application form for RPVT 2021 are given below.
+The steps to register and fill out the application form for RPVT 2023 are given below.
 It

-What to keep ready before filling the RPVT 2021 application form?
+What to keep ready before filling out the RPVT 2023 application form?

 |Image/Document||Details||Reasons for rejection|